What Is Oppositional Defiant Disorder?

 Do you have a child with oppositional defiant disorder?

-Oppositional defiant disorder (ODD) primarily affects children and is characterized by feelings of anger and confrontational, uncooperative, and antagonistic behavior.
-ODD goes beyond the typical acting out and disobedience that almost all children display occasionally, potentially creating significant challenges in a child’s life.
+Oppositional defiant disorder (ODD) primarily affects children and is characterized by feelings of anger and confrontational, uncooperative, and antagonistic behavior that impact the child’s ability to interact with others.
+ODD goes beyond the typical acting out and disobedience that almost all children display occasionally, potentially creating significant challenges in a child’s life if they don’t receive early treatment.
 ODD can lead to conflict in the family, academic struggles, and mental and physical health concerns.
 It is estimated that ODD affects around 3% of children

-The effects of this condition can be particularly damaging because of how they may negatively influence a child’s home life and success at school—two of the most critical components of a child's development.
+The effects of oppositional defiant disorder (ODD) can be particularly damaging because of how they may negatively influence a child’s home life and success at school—two of the most critical components of a child's development.
 Additionally, ODD is tied to anxiety, attention-deficit/hyperactivity disorder, conduct disorder, depression, and learning disabilities.
-Generally, oppositional defiant disorder begins to manifest around age eight, and research suggests that it lasts less than three years for the majority of children.
+Generally, oppositional defiant disorder begins to manifest around age eight, and research suggests that it lasts less than three years for the majority of children with ODD.

 Symptoms of oppositional defiant disorder